 Example: X1 sends BGP prefix 172.16.0.0/16 with next hop 192.168.0.1 to PE-A. When PE-A propagates that prefix to RR, the BGP next hop is still 192.168.0.1.
 When the same prefix is reflected to PE-B, the next hop is still unchanged.
 PE-B therefore needs IGP path toward 192.168.0.0/24 or it cannot forward the traffic toward 172.16.0.0/16.

-As with EBGP sessions, you can force the AS edge router to become BGP next hop by using neighbor next-hop-self router configuration command on all IBGP sessions (I would usually use an IBGP peer session and peer policy template to simplify my configuration).
+As with EBGP sessions, you can force the AS edge router to advertise its own IP address as the BGP next hop in IBGP updates with neighbor next-hop-self router configuration command applied to all IBGP sessions (I would usually use an IBGP peer session and peer policy template to simplify my configuration).

 Example: X1 sends BGP prefix 172.16.0.0/16 with next hop 192.168.0.1 to PE-A. Assuming neighbor 10.0.0.2 next-hop-self has been configured on PE-A, the BGP next hop of the BGP route sent to RR will be 10.0.0.1.

 You can design IBGP in your autonomous system in two fundamentally different ways: